WICG/view-transitions/README.md

 For more information on how this API works, please refer to the explainer [here](https://github.com/WICG/shared-element-transitions/blob/main/explainer.md).

 ### How to Get Started

-To get started with element transitions today, enable the API via chrome://flags/#document-transition.

 In order to use View transitions, first the developer must select the element.
 This will be the element that animates independently during the transition, and it will be captured as a single image (i.e. the captured painting of the element includes things that appear outside its bounding box like shadows, blurs, etc.).